Which type of joint allows movement around only one axis? | Channels for Pearson+

 1

 Step 1: Understand the concept of joint types in the human body.
 Joints are classified based on their structure and the type of movement they allow.
-Examples include hinge joints, ball-and-socket joints, saddle joints, and gliding joints.
+Examples include hinge joints, ball-and-socket joints, pivot joints, and saddle joints.

-Step 2: Focus on the hinge joint.
+Step 2: Recall the definition of a hinge joint.
 A hinge joint is a type of synovial joint that allows movement primarily in one plane, similar to the motion of a door hinge.
-This movement is around a single axis.
+This movement is around a single axis, enabling flexion and extension.

-Step 3: Compare hinge joints to other types of joints mentioned in the problem.
-For example, ball-and-socket joints allow movement in multiple axes and planes, saddle joints allow movement in two planes, and gliding joints allow sliding movements but not rotation around an axis.
+Step 3: Compare the hinge joint to other types of joints mentioned in the problem.
+For example, ball-and-socket joints allow movement in multiple axes (e.g., shoulder joint), pivot joints allow rotational movement around a single axis (e.g., the atlantoaxial joint in the neck), and saddle joints allow movement in two planes (e.g., the thumb joint).

 Step 4: Identify examples of hinge joints in the human body.
-Common examples include the elbow joint (between the humerus and ulna) and the knee joint (between the femur and tibia).
-These joints allow flexion and extension movements around one axis.
+Common examples include the elbow joint and the knee joint, which allow flexion and extension around one axis.

-Step 5: Conclude that the hinge joint is the correct answer because it is the only type of joint listed that allows movement around only one axis.
+Step 5: Conclude that the correct answer is 'hinge joint,' as it is the only type of joint listed that allows movement around only one axis.

 Watch next